-untimely rhetor is a nom de guerre of Ryanson Alessandro Ku, a student of history, political economy, psychoanalysis, poststructuralism, queer theory, empire studies, race studies, Filipino American studies, and literary criticism.
-Honing the method he calls semiotics/genealogy/pragmatics, Ryan’s research interests include imperialism, trauma, intimacy, and justice, his approach tending to focus on economy, sublimation, time, race, and the queer.
-A frustrated journalist/historian/novelist, Ryan is currently a graduate student in comparative literature at the University of California, Irvine (2009-present).
-Before embarking on a life in the humanities, he obtained a bachelor’s degree (BS, so to speak) in economics in Washington, DC.
-When not working, Ryan likes to stay informed (through political satire and otherwise), follow well-written TV series, watch wildlife and political documentaries, see sci-fi / fantasy, historical, and foreign films, train at the gym, go hiking, and drink beer.
+untimely rhetor is a nom de guerre of Ryanson Alessandro Ku, a student of history, political economy, psychoanalysis, poststructuralism, queer theory, empire studies, race studies, Filipino/American studies, and comparative literature.
+Honing the method he calls critical semiotics/genealogy/pragmatics, Ryan’s research interests include imperialism, war, trauma, intimacy, democracy, and justice, his approach tending to focus on economy, sublimation, space/time, race, the queer, and autoimmunity.
+A frustrated journalist/historian/novelist, Ryan obtained a PhD in Comparative Literature at the University of California, Irvine (2009-2017).
+Before embarking on a life in the humanities, he gained a bachelor’s degree (BS, so to speak) in Economics in Washington, DC.
+When not reading/writing, Ryan likes to stay informed (through political satire and otherwise), follow well-written TV series, watch wildlife and political documentaries, see historical, sci-fi / fantasy, and foreign films, train at the gym, go hiking, and drink.
 He has a centaur tattoo on his arm to mark the double—notably, mind/body—not to exclude but as a starting point toward the multiple, a herald of complexity against false choice.
 Sexiest thing he has ever said: “I like the way you think.”
-He tweets @aleryando and can be reached at email@example.com.
+He tweets @aleryando and can be reached at firstname.lastname@example.org.
 His number—well, you gotta get on his good side for that.
 He lives in Los Angeles.